sakuro/exprify/README.md

 ### AST transformation

 To use the AST, implement a transformer class by extending `Exprify::Transformers::Base`.
-The transformer visits each node in the AST and converts it to your desired format.
+The transformer transforms each node in the AST and converts it to your desired format.

 An example implementation is included: